 R.I.P. at Myer's Inn, Carthage – At this haunted hotel, the question "checking out?" has a completely different meaning.
 The static from the TV illuminates a gruesome scene, leaving no doubt the occupants of the room met their demise.
 Keep your wits about you, or you may be next.

 Waco Schoolhouse Haunt, Waco – Take a lesson on fear at this abandoned schoolhouse.
 No one knows what's been going on behind its closed doors for the past 30 years, but a brave adventurer like yourself can soon find out.
 Don't mind the biohazard zones and threat that awaits in Sector 13.

-Branson's Haunted Screampark, Branson – Families looking for a tame experience can explore the Screampark during the day, but it truly shines and "comes alive" at night.
-Hordes of zombies, ghosts and violent prisoners terrorize guests as they make their way through various venues.
+Branson's Haunted Screampark, Reeds Spring – The Screampark "comes alive" at night, offering 11 Levels of Fear.
+Hordes of zombies, ghosts and violent prisoners terrorize guests as they make their way through various haunted dwellings.
 As if a mirror maze wasn't difficult enough, add the prodding of vicious werewolves and you have an unforgettable time.

 This is just a small sample of the haunts offered this Halloween season in Missouri.
 Assemble your scream team and prepare to run for your life…all in the name of fun, of course.